 When considering your priorities ask yourself

-- Is it an essential to stop me landing in trouble?
+- Is it essential to stop me from landing in trouble?
 (For example, adding legal pages.)

 - Is it something I enjoy and am passionate about?
 And if not, is it essential?
 (We all have to do boring tasks occasionally.)

-- Is it something which will help me grow my blog traffic or monetise my traffic faster?
+- Is it something that will help me grow my blog traffic or monetise my traffic faster?

 - Is it something we can pass off to someone else like a virtual assistant?

 - Is it essential to help me achieve my next goal?

 Okay, this sounds like a contradiction!
 But whilst you shouldn’t focus on ALL the things, you should add more than one income stream to your blog.

 This is because unexpected things happen.
 For example, a core Google algorithm update could result in massive traffic reductions.
 If you only monetise through ads, this is going to hurt a lot.